19. Vibrations and waves

 where f_1 is the frequency of the first harmonic.

-Just as it is possible to have transverse standing waves (depicted in Figures 19.4, 19.5, and 19.6), as created by ropes, for example, it is also possible to create longitudinal standing waves (for example, from sound waves).
-Just as with transverse standing waves, when a longitudinal wave is created in a cavity (such as a pipe or a musical instrument), any time there is a closed end, there will be a node of the longitudinal wave.
+Just as it is possible to have transverse standing waves (depicted in Figures 19.4, 19.5, and 19.6), it is also possible to create longitudinal standing waves (for example, from sound waves).
+As with transverse standing waves, when a longitudinal wave is created in a cavity (such as a pipe or a musical instrument), any time there is a closed end, there will be a node of the longitudinal wave.
 Any time there is an open end, there will be an antinode of the longitudinal wave.
 This is how sound waves are generated in many musical instruments.

 The first three harmonics of a longitudinal standing wave generated in a pipe with one closed and one open end are shown in Figure 19.7.
+The pipe is filled with water (depicted in gray in the figure), and the water level creates a closed end.
 The black dots in this figure represent air molecules.
 At the locations without the arrows, the molecules essentially do not move; these are the standing wave nodes.
 The dots shown with the arrows indicate the locations where the molecules vibrate with their greatest amplitude; these are the standing wave antinodes.
 The solid arrows indicate that air molecules at those points are at a maximum at one snapshot in time (similar to the solid lines shown in Figure 19.5 and Figure 19.6).
 Note that two successive antinodes will have the particles on opposite sides of the equilibrium position.
 The dashed arrows show the same thing half a period later (similar to the dashed lines shown in Figure 19.5 and Figure 19.6).

 Figure 19.7, described in the text.